All Articles

 Transformer Testing

-The purpose of this article is to provide a list of the standard battery of tests performed on reconditioned and new transformers, while also providing an introductory explanation of the purpose and scope of the most common routine factory and diagnostic field tests.
+The purpose of this article is to provide a list of the standard battery of tests performed on remanufactured and new transformers, while also providing an introductory explanation of the purpose and scope of the most common routine factory and diagnostic field tests.
 Factory testing is performed according to IEEE C57.12.00 and IEEE C57.12.90 standards for liquid-immersed distribution, power, and regulating transformers and IEEE C57.12.01 and IEEE C57.12.91 standards for dry-type distribution transformers and power transformers.

 Test Classifications